Cowboys and Facilities Managers: 8 Things They Have in Common

 To be a leader, today’s Workspace Cowboy must embrace the principals of the Cowboy Code, with the facility manager at the forefront.
 Today, we will explore a little bit about those codes and how they relate to facility managers of today.

 In the early 1800s, settlers had only the stars as their maps, with very little idea as to where they were headed.
 Many relied on the cowboys to explore the unknown dangers, paving the way for the rest.
 This exploration not only took great courage, but also the faith that what lay beyond was worth the risk.
 The 21st century FM is continuously charged with the task of exploring new opportunities, having the courage to bring these opportunities to the table, and then making them work once implemented.
-The iOffice software platform’s versatility and usability reduces much of the risk for the facilities manager.
+The iOFFICE software platform’s versatility and usability reduces much of the risk for the facilities manager.
 With real-time data at their fingertips, FMs can track information and make well-informed decisions.
 And since it supports both the traditional office space as well at the mobile workspace of the future, ￼the facility manager can consistently analyze data and make amendments as necessary.

-A cowboy's word is good as gold--A cowboy had nothing without the respect of their word.
+A cowboy had nothing without the respect of their word.
 It was through commitment to their jobs and the delivery of extraordinary service that cowboys were able to garner the trust they deserved.
 To achieve Workspace Cowboy status, today’s FM must take this code very seriously.
 Following through with the code means listening to the customers and their needs, nurturing these relationships and aligning the proper resources with the proper projects to follow through.